KxSystems/embedPy/README.md

 1. Clone and build from source, on your local machine or in a Docker image

-1. Install with Conda ÔÇô recommended for use with
+1. Install with Conda - recommended for use with

     -   Anaconda Python
     -   [mlnotebooks](https://github.com/KxSystems/mlnotebooks)